The Petit Lenormand deck is available now. Limited stock

 A financial decision made in the heat of emotion leads to conflict.

 Financially, the Heart followed by the Whip can evoke an expense or decision motivated by affection that subsequently causes tensions.
-This may concern a purchase made out of love, a loan granted with the heart, or an impulsive reaction to financial stress.
-The Anchor reminds of the necessity to return to stable and thoughtful foundations.
+This may involve a purchase made out of love, a loan granted with heartfelt intentions, or an impulsive reaction to financial stress.
+The Anchor reminds us of the necessity to return to stable and thoughtful foundations.
 The Child shows that emotional impulsivity can be costly if not contained.

 Health and energy